BendingSpoons/katana-swift/README.md

 We feel that Katana helped us a lot since we started using it in production.
 Our applications have been downloaded several milions of times and Katana really helped us scaling them quickly and efficiently.
 [Bending Spoons](http://www.bendingspoons.com)'s engineers leverage Katana capabilities to design, implement and test complex applications very quickly without any compromise to the final result.

 We use a lot of open source projects ourselves and we wanted to give something back to the community, hoping you will find this useful and possibly contribute. ❤️

+## Experimental Branch
+**This is an experimental version of Katana.
+It is not guaranteed that APIs are stable or the documentation is updated.
+It may completely be that we will throw away all the work we've done because the result is not satisfying.**

 ## Overview